Miles Davis: 1968–1975: The electric period

 In a Silent Way was recorded in a single studio session in February 1969, with Shorter, Hancock, Holland and Williams alongside keyboardists Chick Corea and Joe Zawinul and guitarist John McLaughlin.
 The album contains two side-long tracks that Macero pieced together from different takes recorded at the session.
 When the album was released later that year, some critics accused him of "selling out" to the rock and roll audience.
-Nevertheless, it reached number 134 on the US Billboard Top LPs chart, his first album since My Funny Valentine to reach the chart.
+Nevertheless, it reached No. 134 on the U.S. Billboard Top LPs chart, his first album since My Funny Valentine to reach the chart.
 In a Silent Way was his entry into jazz fusion.
-The touring band of 1969–1970—with Shorter, Corea, Holland and DeJohnette—never completed a studio recording together, and became known as Davis's "lost quintet", though radio broadcasts from the band's European tour have been extensively bootlegged.
+The touring band of 1969–1970—with Shorter, Corea, Holland and Jack DeJohnette—never completed a studio recording together, and became known as Davis's "lost quintet", though radio broadcasts from the band's European tour have been extensively bootlegged.